Sunnah prayer: Tarawih

+Tahiyyatul Masjid

+Tahiyyatul Masjid (lit. 'greeting the mosque') is a Sunnah prayer which is performed after entering the mosque, preferably before sitting down.

 Istisqa

 Salat ul istasqa (صلاة الإستسقاء) is a prayer to ask Allah for rain.
-It consisting of two rakat.
-According to Ibn Qudaamah said: "Prayer for rain is a confirmed Sunnah, proven by the practice of the Messenger of Allah ... and of his successors."
+It consists of two rakat.
+According to Ibn Qudaamah said "Prayer for rain is a confirmed Sunnah, proven by the practice of the Messenger of Allah ... and of his successors."

 The imam prays, with the followers, two rakat during any time except those times in which it is not desirable to pray.
 In the first rakat, the imam recites Sura Al-A'la after Sura Al-Fatiha.
 And in the second rakat, he reads Sura Al-Ghashiyah after Al-Fatihah, and he delivers a khutbah before or after the salah.
 As soon as he finishes the khutbah (sermon), people face the qiblah (direction of prayer) and supplicate to Allah.
 It was first introduced in Medina in the month of Ramadan of 6th Hijrah.

 There are a number of hadith of Muhammad talking about praying for rain.
 Ash-Shaf'i states that it has been related from Salim ibn 'Abdullah, on the authority of his father that Muhammad would say for ishsqa':

 "O Allah, give us a saving rain, productive, plentiful, general, continuous.
 O Allah, give us rain and do not make us among the despondent.
 O Allah, (Your) slaves, land, animals, and (Your) creation all are suffering and seek protection.
 And we do not complain except to You.
 O Allah, let our crops grow, and let the udders be refilled.
 Give us from the blessings of the sky and grow for us from the blessings of the earth.
 O Allah, remove from us the hardship, starvation, and barrenness and remove the affliction from us as no one removes afflictions save Thee.
 O Allah, we seek Your forgiveness as You are the Forgiving, and send upon us plenteous rains."
 Ash-Shaf'i said: "I prefer that the imam would supplicate with that (prayer)."